 There is NO SUCH THING!!!!
+The ASS Postulate does not exist because an angle and two sides does not guarantee that two triangles are congruent.
+If two triangles have two congruent sides and a congruent non included angle, then triangles are NOT NECESSARILLY congruent.
 SS - Bisecting Angles (animated) SS - Bisecting Angles with Compass.
 SS - Congruent Triangles.
 Definition: Triangles are congruent when all corresponding sides and interior angles are congruent.

 Draw the only circle that passes through the three points below.
-2. Draw the only circle that passes through the three points below.
-(C) Copyright John Page 2007.
-SS - Classification of Quadrilaterals.
+2. SS - Classification of Quadrilaterals.
 SS - Compass and Parallel Lines.
 SS - Congruent Triangles.
 Congruent triangles are a special type of similar triangles.

 Congruent triangles have the same shape (similar triangles) and size.
 Increase/decrease <A, <B and <C by clicking and dragging the vertices of the left triangle below.
 Notice the corresponding angles (<D <E and <F) remain congruent.
 Since the sum of three angles must be 180o, the third pair of corresponding angles must also be congruent when the first two pairs of corresponding angles are congruent.
 SS - Congruent Triangles.
 SS - Constructions.
 Introduction to constructions Constructions: The drawing of various shapes using only a pair of compasses and straightedge or ruler.